Healthy and inclusive spaces to thrive in

 Our partnership with the Norman Foster Foundation has helped lay a strong foundation for advancing health-first urban design.
 Through the Norman Foster Institute Sustainable Cities Programme programme, we’ve supported scholars with health content and contributed to city projects that embed health criteria - supporting six cities to date, with three more planned in 2026.

-Our healthier communitiesambition KPIs
+Our healthier communitiesambition KPI

 Community projects to foster healthier, more inclusive societies in 50 cities by 2027